You may be planning your 2 days in Hanoi in confusion because of the limited understanding about the city.

 Opening Hours: 10:30 AM every Monday and Friday.

 Another 15-minute walk will take you to this.
 Hoa Lo Prison (also known as Maison Centrale) was built by French colonists.
-As a representative of the period of Vietnamese resistance war, the prison still maintained a lot of torture tools.
+As a representative of the period of the Vietnamese resistance war, the prison still maintained a lot of torture tools.

 Every culture has its own unique festival or attraction that signifies something integral to what makes that culture special.
 In Vietnam, it's the traditional performance water puppet show.
 A Water Puppet Show is really just what it sounds like: a puppet show but on water.
 However, the performance is far more interesting and complicated.
 You should attend the show and figure it out by yourself.

 If you don't want to see the Water Puppet Show, there's another option for you: Take a cyclo ride through Hanoi Old Quarter.
 Cyclo is also one of the unique transportations in Vietnam.
-A cylco looks like a bicycle but with 3 wheels and a big seat in the front.
+A cyclo looks like a bicycle but with 3 wheels and a big seat in the front.
 Some will say walking is better, but I think the perspective you get from a cyclo ride is worth seeing — plus it’s far easier to look around and take photos if you’re not watching where you’re walking the whole time.
 It's easy to catch a cyclo also, you can see it everywhere around Hanoi Old Quarter.
 And remember to bargain before going.

 In the evening, it's the perfect time to do a Hanoi Street Food Tour.
 You should go with a local guide so he/she will take you to the best places to enjoy the food.
-As a local, he\she will also introduce you with the culture and teach you how to eat each dish as some Vietnamese dishes has their own way of eating to taste the best out of them.
+As a local, he\she will also introduce you to the culture and teach you how to eat each dish as some Vietnamese dishes has their own way of eating to taste the best out of them.

 I recommend you do a Hanoi FREE Street Food Tour as many agencies in Hanoi provide.
 Check out Hanoi Food Tours for more information.

-Long time ago, when Vietnam still used Chinese characters for their language, we had a citadel to protect the city, while most of the walls have been torn down, fragments of it can still be seen throughout the Old Town.
+A long time ago, when Vietnam still used Chinese characters for their language, we had a citadel to protect the city, while most of the walls have been torn down, fragments of it can still be seen throughout the Old Town.

 The Imperial Citadel of Thang Long, is an intriguing relic of Vietnam’s history and, signifying its historical and cultural importance, was made a UNESCO World Heritage Site in 2010.
-Also known as the Hanoi Citadel, many artefacts and items dating back to between the 6th and 20th centuries were excavated, including foundations of old palaces, ancient roads, ponds and wells
+Also known as the Hanoi Citadel, many artifacts, and items dating back to between the 6th and 20th centuries were excavated, including foundations of old palaces, ancient roads, ponds and wells

 Location: Hung Vuong Street, Ba Dinh, Hanoi